rimashah1/adding-data/README.md

 2. create fake data and import real data. clean data and select only columns of interest
 3. write insert into query
 4. use for loop to insert data into table. db.execute

+# images folder
+This folder contains the ERD diagram and 5 sample queries of the database.
+Each image is labeled as per its content

+# data folder
+This folder contains the LOINC data which was retrieved from https://loinc.org/downloads/